-Twenty-five years of dermatological experience and a highly effective and potent champion ingredient in the battle against hyperpigmentation come together in DDF Fade Gel.
+A highly effective and potent champion ingredient in the battle against hyperpigmentation come together in DDF Fade Gel.
 A great product was made better with the swapping of the shelf-life inhibiting brown tinted bottle for a more effectiveness-lengthening solid bottle.
-High third-party reviews and my own experience make recommending this product an easy endorsement to make.
+Although it is not easily available on third party websites and this product may not be suitable for all skin types.

 Skin Brighteners aid in reducing post-inflammatory hyperpigmentation revealing even skin tone.
 Skin brighteners also can help revitalize tired and dull skin resulting in a youthful, healthy glow.